University of Leicester

 As in modal logic, apart from reasoning over relational models, one can try to develop a purely syntactical reasoning machinery using a calculus.
 In other words, we can define a more general algebraic semantics for EL: the underlying algebras are bounded meet-semilattices with monotone operators (SLOs, for short), constraints are given by equational theories of SLOs, and the reasoning problem is validity of quasi-equations in such equational theories.
 The resulting more general entailment problem is not necessarily complete with respect to the `intended' relational semantics.
 This paper presents our initial results in an attempt to clarify which equational theories of SLOs are complete in this sense and which are not.
 We also prove that the completeness problem---given a finitely axiomatised equational theory of SLOs, decide whether it is complete with respect to the relational semantics---is algorithmically undecidable, which establishes a principle limitation regarding possible answers to our research question.

-A visit of Sam Van Gool and Dion Coumans, PhD students from Radboud Universiteit Nijmegen, July 5-7, 2011
+A visit of Sam Van Gool and Dion Coumans

-Sam Van Gool and Dion Coumans will give both a PhD seminar and we're going to have our regular Domain Theory, Coalgebras and Dualities seminar with them.
+July 5-7, 2011: Sam Van Gool and Dion Coumans from the Radboud Universiteit Nijmegen, will give both a PhD seminar and we're going to have our regular Domain Theory, Coalgebras and Dualities seminar with them.

 Seminar programme